Dacia Logan: Renault Taliant

+Russia

-The Logan, along with the Sandero, was due to launch in Russia in 2022, but this was never completed due to the ongoing war.
+The Logan, along with the Sandero, was due to launch in Russia in 2022, but this was never completed due to the ongoing war and the sale of Renault Russia.
 However, some camouflaged prototypes were photographed at the former Renault factory in Moscow, now Moskvitch.

-Crossover

-A cross-sedan based on the Dacia Logan was supposed to launch in Russia, with camouflaged prototypes even photographed.
-However, due to the ongoing war, it has apparently been cancelled.
+A cross-sedan based on the Dacia Logan was also supposed to launch in Russia, with camouflaged prototypes even photographed.
 A leaked image of the final car has been found in the Dacia Jogger's owner's manual, as revealed by French forum Worldscoop.
+A subcompact sedan developed independently by AvtoVAZ on the same platform was presented in 2024 and badged as the Lada Iskra.

 Safety

 Euro NCAP

-The Logan in its standard European configuration received 2 stars from Euro NCAP in 2021.
+The Logan in its standard European market configuration received 2 stars from Euro NCAP in 2021 with shared results from the Sandero Stepway.

 Sales

 Awards

 The Logan was voted official best car of the year Autobest 2005 by the members of the Autobest jury, coming from 15 countries: Bulgaria, Croatia, Czech Republic, Cyprus, Macedonia, Hungary, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Turkey, Ukraine and Malta.
 The members of the jury score 13 criteria like fuel consumption, versatility, roominess or design.

-The Logan won the fifteenth Best Compact trophy awarded by Abioto, the Brazilian trade press organisation, by a panel of 67 of the country’s most influential motoring journalists.
+The Logan won the fifteenth Best Compact trophy awarded by Abioto, the Brazilian trade press organisation, by a panel of 67 of the country's most influential motoring journalists.

 The Logan won the 'Melhor Carro do Ano 2013' trophy (Best car of the year 2013) awarded by Motor Press magazine, ahead of the Citroën C4L sedan.

 On 9 December 2013, less than one month after it was presented to Brazilian journalists, the Renault Logan won the Top Car TV Award in the Best National Car up to 30,999 reais category, ahead of the VW Golf and VW Fox, Toyota Etios and Ford Fiesta.
 The prize, awarded by a panel of communications and marketing professionals from various automakers and news organisations, also considered the launch campaign.